 Being a small town, Pine does not have a public transit system used by locals to get to and from work.

-In terms of college education, Pine is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.67% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Pine is somewhat higher than in the average US city of 21.84%: 25.48% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Pine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine residents report their race to be White.
 Important ancestries of people in Pine include English, Irish, German, Italian, and Norwegian.